Should You Do a First Look at Your Wedding? Pros, Cons, and What It Changes

 bride and groom share in a first look before their wedding ceremony

-“I want to actually hang out with my family on my wedding day.
+“I want to actually hang out with my partner and my family on my wedding day.
 How do I do that?”

 First of all, I totally feel you!
 What’s the point of having all of your family come to a wedding if you can’t take a moment to spend time with them?
 Enter: the first look!

 Get all of the super-important photos out of the way first by doing a first look photoshoot before the ceremony even starts.
-That way, the cocktail hour and dinner are free for you to spend time with your family.
+That way, the cocktail hour and dinner are free for you to spend time with your family, and the whole day opens up to spend with your partner.
 And you’ll be able to totally relax because you’ll know all the major photos are out of the way, especially helpful at Colorado venues where cocktail-hour views or outdoor spaces are just too good to miss.

 “It wasn’t always easy to make decisions for our wedding, but my husband and I immediately agreed that we both wanted to do a first look.
 We both wanted the intimacy and deep emotion of that moment to be shared without our guests watching. . .When he turned around, I knew his tears were authentic.
 We were blessed to have Jennifer there to capture our embrace in that unforgettable moment.” – Hailey and Ryan